 Peralta Hacienda Historical Park

 Built in 1870 by Antonio Peralta, Peralta Hacienda brings Spanish-speaking California to life on the cusp of a new era after the Gold Rush.
-The Peralta family were settlers that were part of the infamous de Anza expedition from Mexico to California.
+The Peralta family settlers were part of the infamous de Anza expedition from Mexico to California.
 Upon settling in what is now Oakland, they built adobes on a vast Spanish land grant.
-The adobes, later destroyed by an earthquake, were replaced by the Italianate Victorian farmhouse known as the Peralta House which now serves as a historic house museum.
+The adobes, later destroyed by an earthquake, were replaced by the Italianate Victorian farmhouse known as the Peralta House, which now serves as a historic house museum.
 On the National Register of Historic Places, the Peralta Hacienda Historical Park and Museum is a community park and a landmark of Latino heritage.